Chinese (CHIN)

 Credits: 3.
 Contact Hours: Lecture 3.

-Interdisciplinary introduction to Chinese society and culture from earliest times to the present.
-Topics include ancient literature, philosophy, religion, art, architecture, customs, transition to a modern society, social changes, urban life, popular culture, and contemporary values and ideas.
+Interdisciplinary introduction to Chinese society and culture from 7,500 BCE to modern times.
+Topics may include ancient literature, philosophy, religion, art, architecture, customs, transition to a modern society, social changes, urban life, popular culture, and values and ideas.
+Readings, discussions, and papers in English.
+Taught in English.
 Meets International Perspectives Requirement.
 (Typically Offered: Spring)

 Credits: 3.
 Contact Hours: Lecture 3.

 Survey of Chinese cinematic history from 1896 to the present against the background of China's constant sociocultural transformation; emphasis on narrative themes, film history, and film criticism.
 Topics vary according to faculty interest.
+Films have subtitles in English.
 Taught in English.
 Meets International Perspectives Requirement.
-(Typically Offered: Spring)
+(Typically Offered: Fall, Spring)

 Credits: 3.
 Contact Hours: Lecture 3.